-- A variety of masking types are available, such as show last 4 characters, show first 4 characters, Hash, Nullify, and date masks (show only year). - You can specify a masking type for specific users, groups, and conditions. - Wildcard matching is not supported. - Each column should have its own masking policy. - Masks are evaluated in the order listed in the policy. - An audit log entry is generated each time a masking policy is applied to a column.
+- Impala uses sha512 in FIPS mode, sha256 in non-FIPS mode. - Hive uses sha256.
+Plans to update to sha512 in FIPS mode. - You can specify a masking type for specific users, groups, and conditions. - · Wildcard matching is not supported. - Each column should have its own masking policy. - Masks are evaluated in the order listed in the policy. - An audit log entry is generated each time a masking policy is applied to a column.

-1. On the Service Manager page, select an existing Hive Service.

-2. Select the Masking tab, then click Add New Policy.
+- 1. In Service Manager, select an existing Hive Service. - 2.
+Select the Masking tab, then click Add New Policy.